SalziCantAim/Improved-Kovaaks-Discord-RPC/README.md

 cargo build --release
 ```

-3. The executable will be at `target/release/kovaaks-rpc.exe`
+3. The executable will be at `target/release/KovaaksDiscordRPC.exe`

 4. (Optional) Copy the `assets` folder next to the executable for the application icon.

 ## Usage

 1. Make sure Discord is running
-2. Launch `kovaaks-rpc.exe`
+2. Launch `KovaaksDiscordRPC.exe`
 3. The app will appear in your system tray
 4. Start Kovaaks and your Discord status will update automatically